Mushbt/got-quiz/README.md

 # Game Of Thrones Quiz

 The Game Of Thrones Quiz has been designed to be a fun test of knowledge for any fans of the show.
-Users will be able to see feedback right away on which question they got right and if they have chosen a wrong answer, it will show them the correct one.
+Users will be able to see feedback right away on which questions they got right or wrong.

 The live link to the Github repository can be found here - (https://mushbt.github.io/got-quiz/)